 Pursuant to an exemptive order issued by the Securities and Exchange Commission ("Order"), the Fund is authorized to distribute long-term capital gains to shareholders more frequently than once per year.
 Pursuant to the Order, the Fund's Board of Trustees approved a Managed Distribution Plan ("MDP") pursuant to which the Fund makes monthly cash distributions to Common Shareholders, stated in terms of a fixed amount per common share.
 Shareholders should not draw any conclusions about the Fund's investment performance from the amount of these distributions or from the terms of the MDP.
 The MDP is subject to regular periodic review by the Fund's Board of Trustees and the Board may amend or terminate the MDP at any time without prior notice to Fund shareholders.
 However, at this time there are no reasonably foreseeable circumstances that might cause the termination of the MDP.
 The Fund may distribute more than its net investment income and net realized capital gains and, therefore, a distribution may include a return of capital.
-A return of capital distribution does not necessarily reflect the Fund's investment performance and should not be confused with "yield" or "income."
-In addition, a return of capital is treated as a non-dividend distribution for tax purposes, is not subject to current tax and reduces a shareholder's tax cost basis in fund shares.
+A return of capital is treated as a non-dividend distribution for tax purposes, is not subject to current tax and reduces a shareholder's tax cost basis in fund shares.
+In addition, a return of capital distribution does not necessarily reflect the Fund's investment performance and should not be confused with "yield" or "income."
 With each distribution, the Fund will issue a notice to shareholders and a press release containing information about the amount and sources of the distribution and other related information.
 The amounts and sources of distributions contained in the notice and press release are only estimates and are not provided for tax purposes.
-The amounts and sources of the Fund's distributions for tax purposes are reported to shareholders on Form 1099-DIV for each calendar year.
+The amounts and sources of the Fund's distributions for tax purposes will be reported to shareholders on Form 1099-DIV for each calendar year.

 Subject to its MDP, the Fund makes monthly distributions to Common Shareholders sourced from the Fund's cash available for distribution.
 "Cash available for distribution" consists of the Fund's dividends and interest income after payment of Fund expenses, net option premiums and net realized and unrealized gains on stock investments.
 The Fund intends to distribute all or substantially all of its net realized capital gains.
 Distributions are recorded on the ex-dividend date.
 Distributions to shareholders are determined in accordance with income tax regulations, which may differ from U.S. GAAP.
 As required by U.S. GAAP, only distributions in excess of tax basis earnings and profits are reported in the financial statements as a return of capital.
 Permanent differences between book and tax accounting relating to distributions are reclassified to paid-in capital.
 For tax purposes, distributions from short-term capital gains are considered to be from ordinary income.
 Distributions in any year may include a substantial return of capital component.
 The Fund's distribution rate may be adjusted from time-to-time.
-The Fund's distributions are determined by the Adviser based on its current assessment of the Fund's long-term return potential.
-Fund distributions may be affected by numerous factors including changes in Fund performance, the cost of financing for leverage, portfolio holdings, realized and projected returns, and other factors.
-As portfolio and market conditions change, the rate of distributions paid by the Fund could change.
 The Board may modify this distribution policy at any time without obtaining the approval of Common Shareholders.